wenjian80/stackedit/prereq.md.md

 # 0. Things to remember
-1. Open a note pad and jot down the below adn save as labinfo.
+1. Open a note pad and jot down the below adn save as labinfo.txt

 > Cloud Tenancy: [Fill in later]